-The Student League also listed a few slogans that for use during the course of the Liberation Movement, to unite the people of Bengal and to instigate them into participating actively in the movement:
+The Student League also listed a few slogans for use during the course of the Liberation Movement to unite the people of Bengal and to instigate them into participating actively in the movement:

 ● ‘Swadhin o sarbabhaum Bangladesh dirghojibi houk’ (Long live independent Bangladesh)

 ● ‘Swadhin karo, swadhin karo—Bangladesh swadhin karo’ (Liberate it, liberate it—liberate Bangladesh)